Sky-Genesis-Enterprise/aether-code/README.md

    Open a pull request on the original repository and describe your changes.

+## Contact

+If you have any questions or suggestions, please don't hesitate to contact us at [contact@skygenesisenterprise.com](mailto:contact@skygenesisenterprise.com).

 ## License

 This project is licensed under the Apache 2.0 license.
 See the [LICENSE](LICENSE) file for details.

-## Contact

-If you have any questions or suggestions, please don't hesitate to contact us at [contact@skygenesisenterprise.com](mailto:contact@skygenesisenterprise.com).

----

-Thank you for using Aether Code!
-We hope you enjoy this platform as much as we enjoyed developing it.